jrie/sqDropdown/README.md

 * Simple setup

 ### Usage
-See 'index.html' for details on how to setup the items.
+See `index.html` for details on how to setup the items.
+Or read on.

 In short, create a `select` element or elements with a base option structure, like you would do normally.
 You can also use `selected` options.